drshooby/ratemyprof-python-wrapper/README.md

 pip install -r requirements.txt
 ```

 3. Take a look at `main.py` for documented usage.
+Additional note, queries use the 'id' field and link builders use 'legacyId'.
 Enjoy 🙂